 But I tell people to get outside and push them to go outside, as long as you can do it safely.
 Why?
 Because that is a little bit of an extraordinary thing to do.

 Is it easy?
 No. You've got to think through it.
 You've got to think through the gear you need.

-I got to have a hat.
+I need a hat.
 I need gloves.
 I need some kind of sweat tops.
 I need some kind of clothing up top.
-And I got to have shoes that'll handle it.
+And I have to have shoes that'll handle it.
 I can't run in boots.
 And there's some ice, so I can't run my normal pace.

 I'm going to have to make some adjustments.
 Can I do it safely?
 Yes.
 Is it ordinary?
 No. Then go do it anyway.
 So take the safety precautions.
 Get outside.

 What we're doing is we're slowly changing your mindset, that default setting.
 We're taking something that is ordinary - I normally train outside - we're putting that on the back burner and we're saying you're going to do something extraordinary.
 We're going to make that your new ordinary.
 From now on, you look outside, you see the snow, you see the sleet, you see the hail, you see the rain, you see the cold.
 You say, ordinarily I'm going outside - that is now my new ordinary.
 I've changed extraordinary to ordinary.

 And so that's the key with mental toughness.